 While this portable battery does have some pretty significant drawbacks, it retails at a price that simply can't be beat, easily earning it the Best Buy Award and making our favorite portable charger to recommend if you are shopping on a tight budget.

-Overall, the Aibocn is the best battery you can get for around $10.
+Overall, the Aibocn is the best battery you can get for the price.
 Period.
 It isn't the fastest at charging and we are a little suspect of its claimed capacity and charge rate, it will charge your phone at least once and is inexpensive enough that you can get a few and spread them around, ensuring you won't ever be caught with a dead smartphone battery.

 — David Wise and Austin Palmer